KeeganBurkart/meditation_app/README.md

 Mindful Connect is a meditation tracking and social platform consisting of an iOS app and a companion website.

+## Community Challenges
+Mindful Connect supports community meditation challenges where users can join and log their progress toward a shared goal.
+The helper functions in `src/mindful.py` manage challenge creation, participation, and minute tracking.
 A small HTML/JavaScript timer is included under the `web/` folder so the basic timing functionality can also be used in the browser.
 Open `web/index.html` to try it locally.

 ## Technology Stack